So your mum read your magnum opus and she thinks it’s great. It’s time to go looking for an agent, right?

 OK, I hear you say, I wish I knew some lovely writers and horror fans who could help me hone my New Weird novel but I don’t.
 I’ll just have to carry on pushing chapters under my flatmate’s door at night.
 It doesn’t have to be like that.
 It’s hard to find your people, but they do exist.
 Go to readings.
 Go to live literature nights.
-Go to writing groups, retreats and workshops.
+Join a writing group, go on a retreat or try a workshop.
 If you put yourself out there enough then you’ll find the people you want to hang out with.
 They’ll be very happy to meet you, because they’ll feel the same way.

 #5: Take all advice with a pinch of salt